-In addition to plate and tip carriers, sample carriers can also be placed on the deck.
+In addition to plate and Tip Carriers, Sample Carriers can also be placed on the deck.
 These carriers are pre-loaded with tubes of a specified size (diameter and length).
 In fact, these carriers are racks (.rck) in contrast to the other carriers, which are carrier templates (.tml).
-The tube carriers are examples of racks which fit directly into the track grids of the ML STAR.
+The Tube Carriers are examples of racks which fit directly into the track grids of the Microlab instrument.

-There are also pre-loaded racks and carriers available, for example, a tip carrier equipped with standard tips (TIP_CAR_480_ST_A00) and more.
+There are also pre-loaded racks and carriers available; for example, a Tip Carrier equipped with standard tips (TIP_CAR_480_ST_A00) and more.

-Naming Convention of the ML STAR Carriers
+Naming Convention of Carriers